This workshop is located in Weybridge, Surrey.

 What you will need

-This is a hands-on workshop where you will learn by doing so you will need to bring your own computer with Lightroom Classic CC and, for the Next Steps day, Photoshop CC already installed.
+These are hands-on workshops where you will learn by doing so you will need to bring your own computer with Lightroom Classic CC and, for the Photoshop day, Photoshop CC already installed.
 Ideally you will bring a laptop, but your desktop can be accommodated with prior notice.
 If you don’t already have the relevant software, please download the 7-day trial version shortly before the course.
 You will need a copy on your computer on the day.
 You should be reasonably confident in using your computer so we avoid too many IT issues.
-Please also bring, for the Next Steps day, some images to work with; examples will also be provided.

-The cost of this workshop is £185 per day or £355 for both days and it includes an 80-page workbook, coffee, tea and biscuits on arrival and at breaks during the day and a sandwich lunch.
+The cost of each workshop is £195 per day and it includes an 80-page workbook, coffee, tea and biscuits on arrival and at breaks during the day and a sandwich lunch.

 Four weeks before the day of the workshop, we require the balance which is payable via Bank Transfer.
 You will receive instructions by email.